Please note that differences in number of speakers per session is due to the use of various session formats (roundtable, panel, interviews, etc.)

 Facilitator: Rafael Ocaña, Environmental Officer, Province of Barcelona, Spain

-Catarina Freitas, Head of Environment, City of Almada, Portugal (Presentation_EN)
+Catarina Freitas, Almada, Portugal (tbc)

-Olivier Landel, Director, Association des Communautés Urbaines de France [Abstract_FR]
+Olivier Landel, Director, Association des Communautés Urbaines de France

-Session Language: English and French Contact person: sabine.martorell@afccre.org |
+Session Language: English and French Contact person: |

 Objectives